Balladebits/Balladebits/README.md

 Please do not copy or inspo my Skins

+I'm NOT an artist but i like drawing sometimes

-I roam around the docks or the Cafe and frequently join parties
+I roam around the docks or the Cafe (+18 English Server Only) and frequently join parties

 Minors and aromantic people please DNI (no,i do not hate Aromantic,it's because i'm a cuddler and i prefer not making them uncomfortable)